How to Unfold Top Decays: Outlook

 \section{Outlook}

 Unfolding is one of the ways modern machine learning is transforming the way we can do LHC physics.
-Employing an inverse simulation, it allows us to analyze LHC extremely efficiently within the LHC collaborations, to combine analyses between different experiments, and even make data accessible to experts outside the experimental collaborations.
-Unfolding has been used in particle physics frequently, but modern neural networks allow us to unfold high-dimensional phase spaces without binning.
-This technical advance can turn unfolding into a standard analysis method for LHC experiments.
+Employing an inverse simulation, it allows for the efficient analysis of LHC data by the LHC collaborations, to combine analyses between different experiments, and even make unbinned, unfolded data accessible to researchers outside the experimental collaborations.
+Unfolding has been used in particle physics frequently, but modern neural networks allow us to unfold a high-dimensional phase space without a choice of binning.
+This technical advance will turn multi-dimensional and unbinned unfolding into a standard analysis method at the LHC and future experiments.

-For our study, we unfold detector effects from boosted top decay data using state-of-the-art conditional generative networks.
+For our study, we unfold detector effects from boosted top quark decay data using state-of-the-art conditional generative networks.
 Unfolding decay kinematics is especially challenging because we expect a large model dependence and even systematic bias from the choice of the top mass in the simulated training data.
-Our study shows that generative unfolding can solve this problem and provides a first milestone towards incorporating generative unfolding in an existing LHC analysis.
+Our study shows that generative unfolding with a new methods for prior removal solves this problem and provides a first milestone towards incorporating generative unfolding in an existing CMS analysis.

 First, we showed that for an appropriate phase space parametrization, a combination of diffusion network and transformer can reliably unfold a 4-dimensional and 6-dimensional subspace of the full top-decay phase space at the percent level precision.
 This included the 3-jet mass as a proxy to the top mass.
 The problem in this unfolding is a strong bias from the top mass used to generate the training data.
 To compensate this bias we added a global estimate of the top mass to the representation of the measured data and weakened the training bias by including a range of top masses there.
 As a result of these two structural modifications, the top mass bias was essentially removed.